Joshhhuaaa/EnhancedSC/PatchNotes.md

 - Training
   - Based on the Xbox version for both parts, featuring lighting improvements.
   - Added the Optic Cable to the starting inventory.
-  - Overhauled training popups to correctly reflect the player’s current keybinds, crouch-drop and the New Door Interaction System.
+  - Overhauled training popups to correctly reflect the player's current keybinds, crouch-drop and the New Door Interaction System.
   - Grabbing the guard who searches for the body will now fail the section.
   - Fixed the position of a laptop.
 ---